maagaard/FaceRecognizer/project-meetings/pm-w6.md

 - Simple classification using KNN with a metric learned by our LMNN algorithm of the Fisher's Iris data set:
   - 120 of the samples were used for training and 30 samples for testing.
 Out of the 30 test samples, 4 were misclassified in this instance:
   ![classification]
 - Improvement of LMNN by removing calculations where result was never used.
-The speedup from the old(v4) to the new improved implementation(v5) can be seen below:
+The speedup from the old(v4) to the new improved implementation(v5) when run for 500 iterations on Fisher's Iris data can be seen below:
   ![Profiling]
   ![Comparison]
+- Again, the speedup might be greatly more significant when run on larger dimensional data.

 # Sketch of report plan
 - Motivation/Short description